Timothy Shade, director

 Master of Music

-The School of Music offers the following Master of Music degrees: MM in conducting, MM in history-literature, MM in opera performance, MM in piano pedagogy, MM in composition, MM in chamber music, MM in piano accompanying and MM in performance.
-Within the MM in performance degree, emphases in organ, piano, strings/wind/percussion, and voice are offered.
+The School of Music offers the following Master of Music degrees: MM in composition, MM in conducting, MM in opera performance, MM in piano pedagogy and MM in performance.
+Within the MM in performance degree, concentrations in chamber music, piano, strings/wind/percussion, and voice are offered.

 Master of Music Education